larscom/gitlab-ci-dashboard/README.md

 - View Gitlab CI pipeline statuses (maybe more functionality will be added later) uses the default branch by default
 - Communication to the Gitlab API happens server side (only 1 `read only` token is needed for you or your team)
 - Easy navigation to Gitlab from within the dashboard
-- Configurable caching (to handle rate limit or reduce load)
+- Server side caching (configurable)

 ## Requirements

-- Gitlab server (can be self hosted)
+- Any Gitlab server
 - Supports only `v4` of the Gitlab API
 - Docker